waynezhang/Osara-Site/index.markdown

 # FAQ

 - Is Osara free?
     > Yes.
 Osara is free of use.
-Please consider to [Buy me a coffee](https://ko-fi.com/waynezhang) to support the development.
+Please consider to [Buy me a coffee](https://ko-fi.com/waynezhang) to support the development if you find it useful.
 - Why Osara is not distributed via App Store?
     > Osara uses Accessibility API to gather menu information from other applications.
 This is disabled in Sandbox apps.
 But don't worry.
 Osara is [nortarized](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) by Apple and signed by a valid developer certificate.